Cyclooxygenase

 Pharmaceutical inhibition of COX can provide relief from the symptoms of inflammation and pain.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, exert their effects through inhibition of COX.
 Those that are specific to the COX-2 isozyme are called COX-2 inhibitors.
 The active metabolite (AM404) of paracetamol is a COX inhibitor, a fact to which some or all of its therapeutic effect has been attributed.

 In medicine, the root symbol "COX" is encountered more often than "PTGS".
-In genetics, "PTGS" is officially used for this family of genes and proteins because the root symbol "COX" was already used for the cytochrome c oxidase family.
-Thus, the two isozymes found in humans, PTGS1 and PTGS2, are frequently called COX-1 and COX-2 in medical literature.
+In genetics, "PTGS" is officially used for this family of genes and proteins because the root symbol "COX" was already used for the cytochrome c oxidase family, but in the medical literature the two human isozymes, PTGS1 and PTGS2, are still frequently called COX-1 and COX-2.
 The names "prostaglandin synthase (PHS)", "prostaglandin synthetase (PHS)", and "prostaglandin-endoperoxide synthetase (PES)" are older terms still sometimes used to refer to COX.